 The Company's risk appetite is approved by the Company's Board.
-The regular management information received by the Board and Group Risk Committee includes our risk appetite dashboard setting out actual positions relative to the key targets and limits set in our risk appetite.
+The regular management information received by the Board and Risk Committees includes monitoring of our actual performance and positions relative to the key targets and limits set in our risk appetite.